AlaeddineMessadi/hotels-reviews/README.md

 [DEMO link](https://dist-ihhctrvagv.now.sh )

-Note: Regarding the images, the API returns images urls from http://lorempixel.com which is pretty slow to load.
+**Note:** Regarding the unloaded hotels images in the carousel, the API returns images' urls from http://lorempixel.com where their service is pretty slow and mostly no response.

 - Responsive design